4. Schema checks in a supergraph

 Schema checks are a set of predefined tests that help identify potential failures caused by schema updates.
 They check for issues like incompatibilities between or breaking existing client .
 With , we can ensure that our schema changes won't cause issues when we deploy to production.

-There are two types of : build checks and checks.
+There are three types of : build checks, checks and linter checks.

 Build checks